 The DCC Introduction to the IB Diploma Programme presentation will give you information that will assist you in learning more about the program at DCC.
 In addition, the DCC DP information packet will also help answer questions you have about DP at DCC.

-Please attend the Class of 2016 "Back from college and IB was so worth it!" presentation on Wednesday, January 4, 2017 at 6:30 pm in the Theatre.
+To hear from college freshman about DP, please join us for the Discovery Canyon Campus DP Alumni event on January 4, 2018, at 6:30 p,m in the DCC Theatre.
 You can also view previous sessions at "Back from College and IB was so Worth It".
 It is divided up by the questions that were asked so you don't have to watch the full presentation.

 For students already enrolled in the DCC Diploma Programme, you can review the Junior Parent Information Night for details for Juniors.